 The Valuation Appeal Committee

-The VAC will be made up of a chairperson, secretary and between 3 and 6 members.
-They are all completely independent of the assessor and your local council and have no prior knowledge of your case or that of the assessor.
+The Valuation Appeal Committee will be made up of a chairperson, secretary and between 3 and 6 panel members.
+They're all completely independent of the assessor, the government and your local council.
+They have no prior knowledge of your case or that of the assessor.

-The VAC hearing is a free service but you will have to pay your own costs, such as travel and professional fees, should you ask a rating agent, or other person, to represent you.
+The Valuation Appeal Committee hearing is a free service but you'll have to pay your own costs, such as travel and professional fees, should you ask a rating agent, or other person, to represent you.

 Before the hearing

-You'll be given at least 10 weeks' notice of your hearing date.
-If your case is urgent, your hearing can be held earlier.
+You'll be given at least 15 weeks' notice of your hearing date.
+If your case is urgent, you can ask for it to be heard earlier.

-- appoint someone to represent you at the hearing - but you must let the VAC know
+- appoint someone to represent you at the hearing - but you must let the Valuation Appeal Committee know

 - bring a witness to the hearing